Master Your Golf Swing Sequence: Step-by-Step Guide

 Many golfers fall for it thinking that it will help them make a powerful shot.
 But it’s the other way around.
 So, when you start to take the downswing, make sure to start working with the foot.

 Step 2: Turn toward the target with your hips, knees, and chest, keeping the lead shoulder down.
 It is to make the shots more consistent at impact.
-Here the starting point should be the ground.

 Step 3: Move your torso and arms naturally.
 Let your hips and knees follow.
 Ensure that your trail elbow is under the lead elbow and close to your body.